 - Can you do that right now?
 When can you do that?
 (If “now”, please complete this entire worksheet, then directly carry out your plan.)

 - Tell me what YOU can do to prevent it, or reduce the problem.
 If “nothing” is your answer, skip ahead to #5.
-Otherwise, spell it out in detail, what you will do.
+Otherwise, spell it out in detail, what actions you will take.
 Number the steps and take your time.

 - When can you carry out this/these actions?
-(If “now”, please complete this entire worksheet, then directly carry out your plan.)
+(If “now”, please complete this entire worksheet, including affirmations, then directly carry out your plan.)

 - I am a strong, capable person.
 I can handle issues when they come my way.